FIP Stage: 4 (Improvements in Fishing Practices or Fishery Management)

 FIP efforts address governance, fishing practices, and environmental impacts of the fishery so that it can meet the MSC standard.
 This work is steered by FIP Participants and FIP stakeholders and includes:

-Reducing illegal fishing by designing a traceability system for Peruvian mahi mahi that meets MSC Chain of Custody requirements and WWF’s Traceability Principles
+Reducing illegal fishing by designing a traceability system that meets MSC Chain of Custody requirements and WWF’s Traceability Principles.

-Working with the Inter-American Tropical Tuna Commission scientists and other fishing countries in the Eastern Pacific Ocean to complete a regional mahi mahi stock assessment and reach agreement on international measures to better manage mahi mahi.
+Working with other fishing countries in the Eastern Pacific Ocean, particularly Ecuador, to reach agreement on international management measures.

 We encourage action across the supply chain to support FIP progress.
 A FIP Participant is an industry member that is part of the seafood supply chain for the FIP product and is actively engaged in supporting the FIP.